-There are several good reasons for getting rid of chipmunks, not the least of which is their carnivorous desire for bird eggs and hatchlings (a somewhat rare behavior).
-Plus their high singing voices are just annoying.
+There are several reasons for getting rid of chipmunks, not the least of which is their carnivorous desire for bird eggs and hatchlings (a somewhat rare behavior).
 Apart from their appetite for the young of another animal, chipmunks are considered a beneficial animal because they are apt at spreading seeds.
 If you’ve ever been hit in the head with a pinecone or found a stash of expensive bird seed under your porch, you know what I’m talking about.
 A lot of people don’t know this, but chipmunks are actually omnivores, making them beneficial in more ways than one.
 They are the janitors of the squirrel family, feeding on decaying meat, pestiferous bugs, grubs, seeds, and anything else that happens to be lying about.
 Chipmunks are voracious scavengers, making them the ideal animal to have around when your neck of the woods needs some tidying up.
 I’m not trying to convince you that you don’t have a chipmunk problem; I’m just trying to help you understand some of the good habits chipmunks possess.

 Chipmunks have their bad habits as well.
 Chipmunks tend to seek out warmth and burrow beneath structures where they probably shouldn’t be.
 I can’t count the number of chipmunks I cooked or mulched after starting my car in the winter while I was still living in Bemidji.
 They eat bird seed, chase song birds away from your feeders, eat flower bulbs, eat up all of your pet’s food, and they make a racket when they feel threatened—which is pretty much all the time.
 Not only that, but chipmunks hump like rabbits, producing litters at least twice during the year, so you know there isn’t a shortage of them.
 Certainly, there are reasons to resent the chipmunk, and in this article we’ll hopefully help you find a good way to get rid of chipmunks, or at least minimize chipmunk damage.